 Meal in an international restaurant = 15,000-20,000 COP

-Major credit cards are widely accepted in tourist shopping areas and large hotels, but are less commonly accepted by smaller vendors, in remote towns and rural areas.
-Make sure you carry enough cash for purchases, since credit cards aren't always an option in Colombia.
+Credit cards are usually accepted by hotels, large retailers and tourist sites but are less commonly accepted by smaller vendors in rural areas.
+Always carry enough cash for smaller purchases in case credit cards are not an option.

 Absolutely.
 All passengers travelling with Intrepid are required to purchase travel insurance before the start of their trip.
 Your travel insurance details will be recorded by your leader on the first day of the trip.
 Due to the varying nature, availability and cost of health care around the world, travel insurance is very much an essential and necessary part of every journey.

 For more information on insurance, please go to: Travel Insurance